Podcast: Play in new window | Download (Duration: 33:17 — 15.4MB) | Embed

 They have 650 acres in Petaluma Gap with Chardonnay, Viogner, Pinot Noir, Pinor Gris, and others.
 The Petaluma Gap is the newest AVA, getting its designation just two years ago.

 Dan Berger says that Petaluma Gap is a well-defined appellation, designed specifically to define the cooler regions.
 It is different than Sonoma Coast.
 It has a series of winds that come from morning to evening, with different temperatures.
 These form different acid levels for the wines grown there.
-It’s defined by weather, rather than soil, being traced by the path of the wind.
+Its characteristic is weather, rather than soil.
 Erica describes the wind readings they took throughout the region The data they had on the consistent 11 miles-an-hour wind had a lot to do with the AVA approval.

 They are predominately known for Pinot Noir, Chardonnay and Syrah, which are what the Gap is known for.
 Tom Gendall describes the other varieties they grow there.